Be aware of electrical hazards in your home

 - Do not use light bulbs with a higher wattage rating than recommended on the fixture.

-- Keep appliances and their power cords away from any water or dampness.
+- Keep appliances and their power cords away from any water or moisture.

-- Hire a qualified electrician to replace two-prong outlets with three-prong GFCI outlets.
-Never remove the grounding plug on an appliance cord.
+- Hire a qualified electrician to replace two-prong outlets with three-prong (grounded) outlets.
+Never remove the grounding prong on an appliance cord.

-- Unplug any appliance or tool that gives even the slightest shock (i.e., tingling sensation), and have it checked by a qualified electrician or repair person.
+- Unplug any appliance or tool that gives even the slightest shock (i.e., tingling sensation), and have it checked by a qualified electrician.

 Get plugged into electrical safety

-Be sure to take the basic preventative steps outlined here, and file this sheet away for future reference.
-Just by being aware of common electrical hazards and keeping an eye out for problems, you could save your home and possessions from serious damage.
+Consider taking the basic preventative steps outlined here, and print or bookmark this page for future reference.
+Just by being aware of common electrical hazards and keeping an eye out for problems, you may help prevent serious damage to your home and possessions.

-For more information, check out Lightning Protection Institute, Underwriters Laboratories, and Electrical Safety Foundation International (ESFI).
-Learn more about protecting your home when lightning strikes.
-Contact a State Farm® agent with questions about how homeowners insurance may cover property loss.
+For more information, check out Lightning Protection Institute, Underwriters Laboratories and Electrical Safety Foundation International (ESFI).
+You can also learn more about protecting your home when lightning strikes.